 Curriculum.
 Most MALS degrees offered at Valparaiso University require four core seminars (12 credits), five courses in a field of concentration (15 credits), and three elective courses (9 credits).
-In general, and consistent with the other joint programs with the School of Law, up to 6 credits of law coursework may apply to the MALS degree, and up to 6 credits of MALS coursework may apply to the JD degree.
+In general, and consistent with the other joint programs with the Law School, up to 6 credits of law coursework may apply to the MALS degree, and up to 6 credits of MALS coursework may apply to the JD degree.
 Thus, 114 credits are required for both degrees.
 While the exact substitutions must be worked out in consultation with Law and MALS advisors, the two law substitutions may be applied to core, concentration, or elective categories, so long as they match the appropriate domain of study.
 For example, the core seminar in social sciences might be replaced with one of the following:

-LAW 442 Civil Rights Legislation and Litigation LAW 446 Employment Law LAW 485 Family Law LAW 487 Elder Law (or LAW 488, Selected Topics in Elder Law)
+LAW 442 Civil Rights Legislation and Litigation

+LAW 446 Employment Law

+LAW 485 Family Law

+LAW 487 Elder Law OR

+LAW 488 Selected Topics in Elder Law

-MALS Core Requirements (12 credits).
+MALS Core Requirements (12 credits)

-LS 650 Seminar in Religion, Culture
+LS 650 Seminar in Keligion, Culture,

-and Value 3 Cr.
+and Value

 9 credits from the following (cannot repeat):

-LS 610 Seminar in the Humanities
+LS 610 Seminar in the Humanities 3 Cr.

-LS 620 Seminar in the Social
+LS 620 Seminar in the Social Sciences 3 Cr.

-Sciences

-LS 630 Seminar in the Natural Sciences
+LS 630 Seminar in the Natural Sciences 3 Cr.

-LS 640 Seminar in the Fine Arts
+LS 640 Seminar in the Fine Arts 3 Cr.